nasa/Common-Metadata-Repository/access-control-app/docs/api.md

 ### <a name="create-acl"></a> Create ACL

-ACLs are created by POSTing a JSON representation of an ACL to `%CMR-ENDPOINT%/acls` along with a valid ECHO token.
+ACLs are created by POSTing a JSON representation of an ACL to `%CMR-ENDPOINT%/acls` along with a valid EDL bearer token.
 The response will contain a concept id identifying the ACL along with the ACL revision id.

 #### Creating an ACL

 ```
-curl -XPOST -i -H "Content-Type: application/json" -H "Echo-Token: XXXXX" %CMR-ENDPOINT%/acls -d \
+curl -XPOST -i -H "Content-Type: application/json" -H "Authorization: Bearer XXXX" %CMR-ENDPOINT%/acls -d \
 '{
     "group_permissions": [{
         "group_id": "AG1234-FOO",